th2-net/th2-check1/README.md

 ### 2.9.1

-+ fixed problem with using full verification instead of verification by key fields to matching filter in sequence rule when order check is disabled
++ fixed a problem while using full verification instead of verification by key fields in matching-filter of sequence rule when order check is disabled

 ### 2.9.0